iftikhar8/thesis/chapters/lit_review/docs/lit_review.md

 #### Growth

 Unlike in Miller's 2007 review, where growth was implemented in a 1/3 of the studies, only 6% of the models we looked at had the concept of growth built in (@tbl:behaviours).
+This would be because these models are focused on connectivity, where growth is not considered such an important factor in moving between the source and sink sites.

 #### Sensory Ability & Orientation